laravel/docs/queries.md

         ['id' => 2, 'email' => 'dayle@example.com'],
     ]);

 The `upsert` method will insert rows that do not exist and update the rows that already exist with the new values.
-The method's first argument is the values to insert or update, while the second argument is the column(s) that uniquely identify records within the associated table.
-The method's third and final argument is the columns that should be updated if a matching record already exists in the database:
+The method's first argument consists of the values to insert or update, while the second argument lists the column(s) that uniquely identify records within the associated table.
+The method's third and final argument is an array of columns that should be updated if a matching record already exists in the database:

     DB::table('flights')->upsert([
         ['departure' => 'Oakland', 'destination' => 'San Diego', 'price' => 99],